eliastor/course-golang-syseng-101/unit2/README.md

 ## Summary of what you learnt

 We've learned concurency primitives and its syntax, teared down some popular design patterns for concurency and got signal propagation in channels.

+goroutine for app flow

+mutexes for data

+---

+how goroutines are been executed: scheduler and Qs go func(){}() declaration